Before you start

 - Separate what happened from what you hope it means.

-- Decide whether you need tone, timing, or a boundary.
+- Decide whether the issue is tone, timing, or a limit.

 Use this when silence, tone, timing, or whether to move first matters more than a long life-cycle answer.